kdroukman/ps_support/lenovo/k8s/README.md

 ## Adding APM

-The SignalFx Smart Agent configured as per above will already expose endpoint on http://localhost:9080 and add the necessary environment tag to all the traces.
+The SignalFx Smart Agent configured as per above will already expose endpoint on ``http://<NODE_IP>:9080`` on all nodes where the agent is running, and add the necessary environment tag to all the traces.
-You will need to apply the necessary instrumentation to your application microservices.
+You will need to apply the necessary instrumentation to your application microservices hosted in Kuberentes.

 Available auto-instrumentation options are listed here: [https://github.com/kdroukman/ps_support/blob/master/lenovo/standard/README.md](https://github.com/kdroukman/ps_support/blob/master/lenovo/standard/README.md)